TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 ))
 ```

-Is a custom extension to the standard Capistrano 3 approach to configuration files which makes the initial creation of these files easier which adds the task `deploy:setup_config`.
+Is a custom extension to the standard Capistrano 3 approach to configuration files which makes the initial creation of these files easier by adding the task `deploy:setup_config`.

 When this task is run, for each of the files defined in `:config_files`, it will first look for a corresponding .erb file (so for nginx.conf it would look for nginx.conf.erb) in `config/deploy/#{application}_#{rails_env}/`.
 If it is not found in there it would look for it in `config/deploy/shared/.
-Once it finds the correct source file, it will parse the erb and then copy it to the `config` directory in your remote shared path.
+Once it finds the correct source file, it will parse the erb and then copy the result to the `config` directory in your remote shared path.

 This allows you to define your common config files in `shared` which will be used by all stages (staging & production for example) while still allowing for some templates to differ between stages.